AST Refresher 2021

 - Access to our Avi Gear rentals delivered to you on the course if needed

 Complete your AST-1 with Canada West Mountain School during the 2020/21 season?
 If so, this Refresher is a FREE bonus day for you!
 Just book and pay as usual, and submit proof of payment for your AST-1 course from the 2020/21 season and you will receive a 100% refund after completing your AST Refresher.

 Avalanche Safety Equipment:

-Transceiver, Shovel and Probe are required for each person.
+Transceiver, Shovel, and Probe are required for each person.
 Rentals are available through Canada West for $20.
-Rentals must be booked at time of Registration, add "Avi Kit" when registering.
+Rentals must be booked at the time of Registration, add "Avi Kit" when registering.
 The Canada West Avi Kit rentals will be supplied directly to you at your course - there are no hassles with going to another shop to pick them up or drop them off before the course!